ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

 1. In the **Triggers** section, click **Add** to create a trigger, select the type of trigger to add, and associate the trigger with an event listener.
 The list of available event listeners contains the listeners that are defined in the pipeline code repo.

    Triggers are based on [Tekton trigger definitions](https://github.com/tektoncd/triggers){: external}.
-Git respository triggers use the event listener that they are mapped to to extract information from the incoming event payload and create Kubernetes resources.
+Git repo triggers use the event listener that they are mapped to to extract information from the incoming event payload and create Kubernetes resources.
 These resources are applied to a Tekton `PipelineRun` resource.
    {: tip}

    Triggered pipeline runs are run concurrently unless you configure the trigger to serialize runs by using the `Limit concurrent runs` option.
 When this option is enabled, you can limit the number of simultaneous runs that can be started by this trigger.
 For example, if the maximum limit is set to 1, only one pipeline run for this trigger runs at a time and any others are queued in a waiting state.
 A maximum of 10 runs (4 if you are using IBM Managed Workers) are queued in a waiting state before subsequent requests are automatically cancelled.